- In 2019 we were deep into a giant AI bubble, and little published around AI is true.

 - IBM has been lying about Watson AI for over ten years.

-- IBM has spent billions on Watson and had not only problems understanding how to train Watson to solve medical research problems, but also failed to harmonize different data sets.
+- IBM has spent billions on Watson and had problems understanding how to train Watson to solve medical research problems and failed to harmonize different data sets.

 - The curious thing is that IBM continues to sell AI projects.
 IBM claims to have 20,000 AI projects ongoing.
 However, these projects have been sold on false promises.